leonardo-asad/Portfolio-App/README.md

 # Portfolio-App

-This web app keeps track of your investments in Stocks and ETFs of the New York Stock Market.
+This web app keeps track of your investments in Stocks and ETFs.
 It presents to the user a detailed description of the composition of their portfolio/s and how much weight each asset has in relation to the total worth of their portfolio.

 # Demo
 https://user-images.githubusercontent.com/64209661/171513288-a8555ccb-fe08-44a5-a28d-9e331474ce1a.mp4